 - 1. In the everRun Availability Console, click Preferences in the left panel, to open the Preferences page. - 2.
-Click Active Directory. - 3.
-Click Remove System from Active Directory. - 4.
+Click Users & Groups. - 3.
+Click Remove System from Active Directory in the lower pane. - 4.
 Type a Username and Password that provides you with administrative privileges within the domain. - 5.
 Click Remove.